paulxshen/ArrayPadding.jl/README.md

 # Pad.jl

 Pads arrays of any dimension with various border options including constants, periodic, symmetric, mirror and smooth.
-Can control amount of padding applied to the left and right side of each dimension.
+Can control amount of ArrayPadding applied to the left and right side of each dimension.
 Fully differentiable (compatible with `Zygote.jl` `Flux.jl`)

 ## Border options
 - `:periodic`: a b c | a